Kharkiv Metro: Line 1 (Kholodnohirsko–Zavodska line)

 The line is characterized by a severe increase in ridership during rush hours and the strong influence of Barabashovo Market, which claims to be the largest market in Europe (located near Akademika Barabashova station, which gave the market its name).
 The market operates from roughly 8 a.m. to 3 p.m., increasing the passenger traffic considerably during the morning rush hours, especially on Wednesday, traditionally the discounts day.
-The traffic on the line also has a distinct student ridership pattern: most of Kharkiv's higher educational establishments are located around Istorychnyi Muzei, Universytet, and Pushkinska stations, but the respective student dormitories are located near Studentska station.
-Heroiv Pratsi is an important transport hub providing connections to the city's most important tram routes and serving a bus station for suburban routes.

-Out of the 8 stations on the line, three are laid deep (Istorychnyi Muzei, Universytet, and Pushkinska); all the others are laid shallow.
-Pushkinska is the deepest station in the system at 30 meters (98 ft) underground.
-The line is served by depot TCh-2 Saltivske with vehicles of types 81-717/714 and the only train set of 81-7036/7037.
-Access to the depot is provided via Akademika Barabashova station.
+The traffic on the line also has a distinct student ridership pattern: most of Kharkiv's higher educational establishments are located around the Istorychnyi Muzei, Universytet, and Yaroslava Mudroho stations, but the respective student dormitories are located near the Studentska station.
+Saltivska is an important transport hub providing connections to the city's most important tram routes and serving a bus station for suburban routes.Out of the eight stations on the line, three are laid deep (Istorychnyi Muzei, Universytet, and Yaroslava Mudroho); all the others are laid shallow.
+Yaroslava Mudroho is the deepest station in the system at 30 meters (98 ft) underground.
+The line is served by depot TCh-2 Saltivske with Soviet-era 81-717/714 trains and a single domestically produced 81-7036/7037 trainset.
+Access to the depot is provided via the Akademika Barabashova station.

 The intervals are 3–5 minutes during rush hours, 5–6 minutes in-between, and extend up to 20 minutes after 9 pm.
-During the summer vacation season (June–August), intervals can be bigger.
+During the summer vacation season (June–August), intervals can be longer.

-All trains operate the whole length of the line, from Istorychnyi Muzei to Heroiv Pratsi.
-Starting from 2001, because of power supply issues, every fourth train that operated on the line between rush hours served only the Istorychnyi Muzei - Akademika Barabashova segment.
+All trains operate the whole length of the line, from Istorychnyi Muzei to Saltivska.
+Starting from 2001, because of power supply issues, every fourth train that operated on the line between rush hours served only the Istorychnyi Muzei – Akademika Barabashova segment.
 The practice was abandoned by the end of 2002 when the power supply normalized.

 Line 3 (Oleksiivska line)

-Oleksiivska line is historically the third line in the system and the second longest line in the Metro.
-The line does not have an individual depot; it is served by the same depot which serves the Holodnohirsko-Zavodska line, though a new depot for the line is under construction.
+The Oleksiivska line is historically the third line in the system and the second longest line in the Metro.
+The line does not have an individual depot; it is served by the same depot as the Kholodnohirsko-Zavodska line, though a new depot for the line is under construction.
 In August 2016, the Peremoha station became the first Kharkiv Metro station with disabled access.

 Saltivsko-Zavodska Line

-The line is supposed to have a similar route to the tram route 26.
-Construction of the line is scheduled to start after the opening of the Derzhavynska and Oddeska stations on the Oleksiivska line.
+The line is supposed to have a similar route to the tram route 26, which since 2022 is no longer functioning.
+Construction of the line is scheduled to start after the opening of the Derzhavynska and Odeska stations on the Oleksiivska line, construction of which was stopped in 2022.